 How to make math consumption more accurate?

-We should note that if you activate the Time-based calculation of thefts option in the fuel level sensor properties, the system will compare math consumption with the FLS consumption.
+We should note that if you activate the Time-based calculation of drains option in the fuel level sensor properties, the system will compare math consumption with the FLS consumption.
 Unfortunately, the readings of the latter are not very accurate.
 Hence, there is no need to try to make an ideal mathematical model since this may not affect the result of comparison with FLS in the end.

 However, you can try to increase the model accuracy in the following ways.